 What signalling means

 Signalling keeps trains 🚇🚇 a safe distance apart.
-Railway lines are divided into sections called blocks and only one train is allowed into one block at a time and each block has a signal at its entrance.
+Railway lines are divided into sections called blocks and only one train is allowed into one block at a time.
+Each block has a signal at its entrance.

 The average length of each block on the Tube is about 300 metres.
-To prevent a train from entering an occupied block, each signal has a mechanical ‘trainstop’ next to the track.
+In order to prevent a train from entering an occupied block, each signal has a mechanical ‘trainstop’ next to the track.
 This device applies the brakes of any train which tries to pass a stop signal.

 The meaning of a ‘signal failure’